Zane-/howdoi.nvim/README.md

 - Open the extension with `:Telescope howdoi`
 - Type a query and press `Enter`, this will add it to the results list
-- Hover over a result to see the response from `howdoi`
+- Select a result to see the response from `howdoi`

 Queries are saved until you quit nvim.